Chuban/vfio/README.md

   9. Next
   10. Select the `Unallocated Space`
   11. Proceed as normal.
-  12. Let Windows find the drivers for the GPU (if Windows has network) or [download the updated ones from NVIDIA][GPU_drivers].
+  12. Let Windows find the drivers for the GPU (if Windows has network) or [download the updated ones from NVIDIA](GPU_drivers).

 12. Once installed Windows, run the VM with
 ```